digital-asset/daml/ledger/daml-on-sql/README.rst

 The tests run to evaluate the performance envelope are:

-- PerformanceEnvelope.Beta.Latency
+- PerformanceEnvelope.Latency.1000ms
-- PerformanceEnvelope.Beta.Throughput
+- PerformanceEnvelope.Throughput.TwentyOPS
-- PerformanceEnvelope.Beta.TransactionSize
+- PerformanceEnvelope.TransactionSize.1000KB

 Please refer to the documentation for the Ledger API Test Tool to learn how to run these tests.